 •$100,000 returned to you should you change your mind

-Hybrid insurance policies may be worthwhile for you to consider if you have liquid assets generally not needed for retirement income that can be easily re-positioned.
+Hybrid LTC insurance policies will be very worthwhile for you to consider if you have liquid assets generally not needed for retirement income that can be easily re-positioned into the insurance policy.

-Hybrid policies do not offer State Long Term Care Partnership Protection.
+Hybrid policies do not offer State LTC Partnership protection for Medicaid asset disregard benefits, however.

 Please call me direct toll free at 800-891-5824 or complete my easy online quote request form.

 I look forward to hearing from you.